trixi-framework/TrixiParticles.jl/docs/src/systems/boundary.md

 ### Hydrodynamic density of dummy particles

-We provide five options to compute the boundary density and pressure, determined by the `density_calculator`:
+We provide six options to compute the boundary density and pressure, determined by the `density_calculator`:
 1. (Recommended) With [`AdamiPressureExtrapolation`](@ref), the pressure is extrapolated from the pressure of the fluid according to (Adami et al., 2012), and the density is obtained by applying the inverse of the state equation.
    This option usually yields the best results of the options listed here.
+2. (Only relevant for FSI) With `BernoulliPressureExtrapolation`, the pressure is extrapolated from the pressure similar to the `AdamiPressureExtrapolation`, but a relative velocity dependent pressure part is calculated between moving solids and fluids, which increases the boundary pressure in areas prone to penetrations.
-2. With [`SummationDensity`](@ref), the density is calculated by summation over the neighboring particles, and the pressure is computed from the density with the state equation.
+3. With [`SummationDensity`](@ref), the density is calculated by summation over the neighboring particles, and the pressure is computed from the density with the state equation.
-3. With [`ContinuityDensity`](@ref), the density is integrated from the continuity equation, and the pressure is computed from the density with the state equation.
+4. With [`ContinuityDensity`](@ref), the density is integrated from the continuity equation, and the pressure is computed from the density with the state equation.
    Note that this causes a gap between fluid and boundary where the boundary is initialized without any contact to the fluid.
 This is due to overestimation of the boundary density